 Short-Term Incentive.
-Mr. Shields will be eligible to receive an annual cash bonus of up to \$600,000 (subject to annual review by the Board or Compensation Committee, who may increase or decrease such bonus opportunity).
-The amount of the actual cash or equity bonus awarded each year, if any, shall be determined by the Board of the Company's Compensation Committee based on the achievement of annual performance objectives established by the Board or the Compensation Committee from time to time and in their sole discretion.
+2023 - annual cash bonus of up to \$600,000

+2024 - annual cash bonus of up to \$300,000

+The amount of the actual cash bonus awarded each year, if any, shall be determined by the Board of the Company's Compensation Committee based on the achievement of annual performance objectives.

 Long-Term Incentive.
+2023 - equity incentive compensation in an amount up to \$250,000

-Mr. Shields will be eligible to earn additional incentive compensation in an amount up to \$250,000 per year, in the form of restricted stock units or performance stock units, or other equity grants available under the Company's equity incentive plan (the "LTI").
-If the initial term of employment is not renewed for an additional one-year term, all unvested restricted stock units granted during the initial term shall automatically vest at the end of the initial term.
+2024 - equity incentive compensation in an amount up to \$125,000

+The long-term incentive is granted in the form of restricted stock units or performance stock units, or other equity grants available under the Company's equity incentive plan (the "LTI").

 Relocation Payment.
-Mr. Shields relocated to Austin, Texas and was paid a relocation payment in the amount of \$15,000.
+Mr. Shields relocated to Austin, Texas and was paid a relocation payment in the amount of \$15,000 in 2022.